longturn/freeciv21/docs/Playing/faq.rst

 So the goal of compatibility is mainly used as a limiting factor in development.
 When a new feature is added to Freeciv21 that makes gameplay different, it is generally implemented in such a way that the :emphasis:`traditional` behaviour remains available as an option.
-However, we're not aiming for absolute 100% compatibility; in particular, we're aiming for bug-compatibility.
+However, we are not aiming for absolute 100% compatibility; in particular, we are aiming for bug-compatibility.

 I want more action.
 ^^^^^^^^^^^^^^^^^^^